Cook, Learn, and Share to Fight Hunger.

 What to Do When a Recipe Doesn’t Specify the Type of Rice to Use

 If your recipe doesn’t specify what kind of rice to use, the decision is up to you.
-For a general meal, feel free to use any long grain or short grain rice, with the exception of sushi rice.
+For a general meal, feel free to use any long-grain or short-grain rice, with the exception of sushi rice.
 Generally speaking, white rice will be a more neutral option, but brown rice will be more nutritious.
-If you are not certain, read more about each kind of rice before you make your decision.
+If you are not certain, read more about each its kind before you make your decision.

 The Basics: Understanding Rice

-Rice is a cereal grain with thousands of varieties cultivated worldwide.
-Two primary characteristics define most rice types:
+It is a cereal grain with thousands of varieties cultivated worldwide.
+Two primary characteristics define most types:

-• Grain Length: Rice comes in long, medium, and short-grain varieties, each offering unique textures.
+• Grain Length: It comes in long, medium, and short-grain varieties, each offering unique textures.

-• Processing Level: Rice can be processed into white rice (bran and germ layers removed) or remain as whole-grain brown rice (retaining the bran and germ layers).
+• Processing Level: It can be processed into white rice (bran and germ layers removed) or remain as whole-grain brown rice (retaining the bran and germ layers).

 Long Grain, Short Grain and Speciality Rice